-A 2020 Coveware study reported that the average downtime for businesses as a result of a ransomware attack was 16.2 days.
-Interestingly, this hasn’t changed much throughout the pandemic; in Q2 of 2020, this dropped to 16 days — a small but nonetheless welcome improvement.
+A 2021 Coveware study reported that the average downtime for businesses as a result of a ransomware attack was 20 days in Q4 2021.
+This was down 10% from Q3 2021 — a small but nonetheless welcome improvement.

 Aside from suffering the costs of downtime, companies are having to fork over larger ransoms than ever before.
 After a period of stabilization in Q3 2021, the average price spiked again in Q4.
 The average ransomware payment more than doubled to $322,168 during this period.

 Note that even if you manage to decrypt all of your files, there’s nothing to stop the criminal from maintaining copies.
 Information could be stored and used in subsequent crimes, for example, in fraud or spear-phishing attempts.

 11. The average cost of downtime is $1,410 per minute

 According to Veeam’s 2022 Data Protection Report, the average cost of downtime is $88,000 per hour or $1,467 per minute.
 Naturally, this figure is skewed by larger organizations reporting higher sums, but small and medium business are still significantly impacted.

 12. Iran-nexus adversaries a growing threat to US and Israeli businesses

 According to the 2022 CrowdStrike report, hackers working in Iran stepped up their operations targeting businesses in the US, Israel, the Middle East and North Africa.